-If you have watched the film ‘The Body‘, this is another film featuring Belén Rueda, where she returns to sister’s house after her apparent suicide, but Julia suspects foul play.
-Like her sister, she has a degenerative disease that is taking her eyesight, but is able to have surgery, but is required to wear bandages for a fortnight.
-With the help of a nursing aid, she rehabilitates but suspects that someone is lurking in her house.
+If you have watched the film ‘The Body‘, this is another film featuring Belén Rueda, where she returns to her sister’s house after her apparent suicide, but Julia suspects foul play.
+Like her sister, she has a degenerative disease that is taking her eyesight but can have surgery but is required to wear bandages for a fortnight.
+With the help of a nursing aide, she rehabilitates but suspects that someone is lurking in her house.

-One of Guillermo del Toro’s earlier works, back in the days of the Inquisition, an alchemist builds a mysterious device that provides the owner with eternal life.
-In the 1990s, an antique dealer stumbles upon it, accidentally activating the device.
+In one of Guillermo del Toro’s earlier works, back in the days of the Inquisition, an alchemist builds a mysterious device that provides the owner with eternal life.
+In the 1990s, an antique dealer stumbled upon it, accidentally activating the device.
 But there is a high price to pay for this eternal life.
 And a dying millionaire, who will stop at nothing to obtain the device for himself, sends his nephew to secure the device at any cost.

 This horror film is like the parallel universe story of Superman.
-Following a couple that are struggling to have kids, their dreams become true, when a spaceship crash lands in the woods, containing a newborn.
+Following a couple that is struggling to have kids, their dreams become true, when a spaceship crash lands in the woods, containing a newborn.
 Growing up, the child is everything they have ever wanted, smart and helpful, but has never bled.
-As he nears puberty, things start to change, that disturb and frighten the parents.
+As he nears puberty, things start to change, which disturb and frighten the parents.

 A meteor shower hits, that starts turning people into zombies.
 When the mechanic, Barry, ends up losing his family to the zombie virus, he searches for his sister, battling his way through the hordes of flesh-eating monsters.